Lukazovic/Advanced-React-and-Redux/testing/README.md

 ## :page_facing_up: About

-This is a simple project made to understante how to test React Applications.
+This is a simple project made to understant how to test React Applications.
 The App consists in and text area so the user can type in a comment, a button to add the comment to a list of comments and a button to add comment from JSON Placeholder API.
 The comments will be displayed bellow the buttons.
+It has no styles because the goal is to run some tests.

 ## 💻 How to Use